olitranpham/network-design/docs/DESIGN_DOC.md

 ## 0 Executive summary

-**Phase 3(a):** Implement RDT 3.0 over UDP for reliable file delivery under both bit errors and packet loss.
-The protocol uses alternating-bit sequence numbers, checksums, ACK packets, and sender-side timeout/retransmission behavior.
+**Phase 4(a):** Implement the Go-Back-N (GBN) data transfer protocol over an unreliable UDP channel.
+Unlike the stop-and-wait model used in Phase 3 (RDT 3.0), the sender will transmit multiple packets without waiting for an ACK for each packet.
+A sliding window of size N will be used to allow pipelined transmission.

+**Phase 4(b):** The sender maintains a window buffer containing packets that have been sent but not yet acknowledged.
+If a timeout occurs, the sender will retransmit all unacknowledged packets starting from the base of the window.

-**Phase 3(b):** Extend the sender to support countdown-timer based recovery from lost DATA packets and lost ACK packets.
-The receiver behavior remains consistent with the RDT 2.2 receiver model: it accepts only the expected sequence number, discards corrupt or duplicate packets, and re-sends the last valid ACK when needed.
+**Phase 4(c):** The receiver implements the Go-Back-N receiver model, which accepts only the next expected packet in sequence and discards out-of-order packets.

-**Phase 3(c):** Demonstrate the required five scenarios
+**Phase 4(d):** Test the protocol under the save 5 unreliable network conditions:
-    - Option 1: No loss / no bit-errors
+	- Option 1: No loss/no bit errors
 	- Option 2: ACK packet bit-error
 	- Option 3: DATA packet bit-error
 	- Option 4: ACK packet loss
-    - Option 5: DATA packet loss
+	- Option 5: DATA packet lott

-  **Phase 3(d):** Run a performance evaluation by measuring completion time over impairment rate from 0% to 95% in 5% increments, taking the average of 5 runs per impairment level, and generating the required plots.

-**Phase 3(e):** Validate correctness by ensuring the received output file matches the original input file
+**Phase 4(e):** Evaluate protocol performance under varying loss/error probabilities and analyze the effect of window size and timeout values on completion time.

 ---